lauvergn/AD_dnSVM/Ext_Lib/QDUtilLib_loc/README.md

   It can work with table of dimension 1.
 - Function to read a line from a file define with its unit: **Read_line**
 - Function to check is a string is empty: **string_IS_empty**
+- Concatenation (//) between string and integer, real, complex, and logical (and the reverse)
 - Examples:
 ```Fortran
 character (len=:), allocatable :: str